-- The results of our laboratory testing and engineering evaluation indicate that the underlying shallow clays are plastic to highly plastic in character.
-Potential vertical movement on the order of 1 1⁄4 to 1 3⁄4 inches is estimated at existing grade elevation. - Brown Clay or Marl / Limestone subgrades are anticipated.
-Pavement section recommendations are based on clay subgrade, with a Design CBR value of 2.5.
-If the final pavement subgrade consists of marl / limestone, subgrade stabilization is not needed. - Input parameters are shown in Table No. 3 (Summary Table B).
+- The results of our laboratory testing and engineering evaluation indicate that the underlying shallow clays are plastic in character.
+Potential vertical movement on the order of 3 to 3 1⁄2 inches is estimated at existing grade elevation. - Clay subgrades are anticipated.
+Pavement section recommendations are based on Clay subgrade, with a Design CBR value of 2.5. - Input parameters are shown in Table No. 3 (Summary Table B).
 Please call us to provide pavement recommendations, if needed, for different input values.